leio10/vagrant-mongobox/README.md

 vagrant-mongobox
 ================

-A Vagrant box for running the lastest release of MongoDB from official repository.
-Includes sample data generated from Forward (https://github.com/getfwd) project.
+A Vagrant box for running the lastest release of MongoDB from official repository that includes sample data to work with.

 1. Install VirtualBox 4.0.